buttplugio/buttplug-developer-guide/developer-guide/writing-buttplug-applications/api-basics.md

 * *Unknown*
     * Reserved for instances where a newer server version is talking to an older client version, and may have error types that would not be recognized by the older client.
 See next section for more info on this.

-The above types only apply to clients that have connected to a server.
-Custom exceptions or errors may also be thrown by library implementations of Buttplug.
+Custom exceptions or errors may also be thrown by implementations of Buttplug.
 For instance, a Connector may throw a custom error or exception based on the type of transport it is using.
 For more information, see the documentation of the specific Buttplug implementation you are using.

 <CodeSwitcher :languages="{rust:'Rust', csharp:'C#', ts:'TypeScript', js:'JS', twine: 'Twine (Sugarcube)'}">
 <template v-slot:rust>